-A good story is generally divided into three major parts: The opening, The middle, and the end.
-Also known as act 1, act 2, and act 3.
-The critical thing to remember is that all acts should arise from the protagonist’s desire.
+Another critical thing to remember is that all acts should arise from the protagonist’s desire.
 The one thing he wants should be your guide through these acts.
-I suggest writing down on a piece of paper the protagonist’s goal and looking at it while going through the acts.
-You can read about working with the protagonist’s desires in my Developing Characters post.
-You should remember that the structure is not only for the plot but also for the internal journey that the hero is going through.
+I suggest writing down the protagonist’s goal on a piece of paper and looking at it while going through the acts.
+In my Developing Characters post, you can read about working with the protagonist’s desires.
+It would help if you remembered that the structure is for the plot and the internal journey that the hero is going through.

-Use the opening is to introduce the theme of the story or the general question of the theme.
+Use the opening act to introduce the theme of the story or the general question of the theme.
 This theme will drive the rest of the story

-The opening will end with a turning point (also known as the catalyst).
-We will have a few of this turning point, and this is the first one.
-This turning point is something that happens to the hero and changes his life completely.
-It will bring our central character conflict and an opportunity to solve it.
+As mentioned before, the first act will end with a significant event called ‘a turning point’ (also known as the catalyst).
+We will have a few of these turning points throughout the script, and this is the first one.
+This turning point will bring our central character conflict and an opportunity to solve it.
+The main character will have to solve the conflict as it changed their lives completely.
 The turning point should also introduce us to the theme of the movie.
-In the movie Back To The Future, this is where doc brown shows Marty his new experiment.
-The turning point is when the Libyan terrorists are trying to kill him.
+In the movie Back To The Future, the turning point is when doc brown shows Marty his new experiment and the Libyan terrorists are trying to kill him.
 Marty is forced to run away in the Delorean and accidentally fly into the past.

-Rising Action is the hardest act to write in the script.
-This act will tell us the consequences of the turning point and how the hero is going to deal with them.
+The second act is the most challenging act to write in the script.
+This act will tell us the consequences of the turning point and how the hero will deal with them.
 All of the hero’s world has changed, and now he will have to fix it by the time the film ends.
 The hero shouldn’t go right away to fix the problem.
 He will start by learning how to adjust to the new life first, understand what’s just happened.
-Only after he dealt with the problem, he can start taking action.
+Only after he deals with the problem he can start taking action.

-The second act is also the place where you should develop the relationships that were introduced to us in the first act.
+The second act is also where you should develop the relationships introduced to us in the first act.
 The act can also introduce to us other conflicts and sub-plots.

-Sometimes we get too attached to the protagonist and try to much to think like him.
-It is a good idea to start thinking from the antagonist a bit, especially in this act.
+There are a few things to be careful of when writing act two.
+Sometimes we get too attached to the protagonist and try too much to think like him.
+It is good to start thinking from the antagonist a bit, especially in this act.
 The antagonist is as principal as the protagonist.

 The third turning point is where the story gets complicated, and it looks like everything the hero has worked for is going down the drain.
 At this point, he has to make the most significant choice of his life so far.
 In a short film, this point should be the second turning point.

-the second turning point is a critical moment because now we get to know him.
+The second turning point is critical because now we get to know him.

-An excellent third turning point is In the movie “Who framed Roger Rabbit,” which Edi understands he has to go inside toon town, where his brother got killed in case he wants to solve the case.
-For him, this is his biggest fear, and while deciding that he also decides to stop drinking.
+An excellent third turning point is In the movie “Who framed Roger Rabbit,” in which Edi understands he has to go inside toon town, where his brother got killed in case he wants to solve the case.
+This is his biggest fear, and while deciding that, he also decides to stop drinking.